 Casement windows aren’t like the majority of windows.
 Casement windows are hinged on a side, and open and close by swinging on that hinge, typically via crank or lever.
 Since they have a unique operating mechanism, casements need a window treatment that won’t impede its use but can still give you privacy and stylish looks.
 So which window treatment is best for casement windows in Denver?

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be customized with a cut-out to make room for the crank or lever–which will allow you to open and shut your window without any hassle.
-Both Roman and cellular shades can also pair well with casement windows, but you may have to work around the shade when you want to open or close the window.
+Both Roman and cellular shades can also pair well with casement windows, though you’ll have to work around the shade when you want to open or close the window.

 There’s more to consider than just the window style when shopping for window treatments in Denver.
-Check out our top picks for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some personal help by scheduling an in-home design consultation by calling 720-538-0182 now.
+Check out our choices for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some personal help by scheduling an in-home design consultation by calling 720-538-0182 now.